parinazfathi/ErdosFall2024ProteinTeam/README.md

 **Model performance:**

-Logistic Regression outperforms the other tested and optimized models, achieving the highest accuracy when the number of features used for modeling is minimized (features number = 200).
+Logistic Regression outperforms the other tested and optimized models, achieving the highest accuracy when the number of features used for modeling is minimized (feature number = 200).

 **Outlook:**